AbdullAmeen/vanilla-Ecommerce/README.md

 - **JavaScript** → Makes pages interactive:
   - `shop.js`    → loads product list from `products.json`
   - `product.js` → shows single product details
-  - `cart.js`    → adds/removes items, stores cart in localStorage
-  - `auth.js`    → handles login/signup using localStorage
+  - `admin.js` → To manage the products

 - **JSON** → Acts as a fake database (products & users).
 - **LocalStorage** → Used instead of a real backend for cart and user sessions.